shakfu/minima/README.md

 A basic cython wrapper of miniaudio

+For a more complete cffi-based wrapper see Irmen de Jong's [pyminiaudio](https://github.com/irmen/pyminiaudio)

 ## Status

 - the miniaudio header is converted to a cython pxd
-- minimal test of sinewave playback working
+- minimal test of sinewave and wave file playback working

 ## Compile